 It all starts with the “last” (the physical form of a foot over which the leather is pulled to give the shoe the style and fit that is desired).It is important to note that all Nettleton Shoes are made on combination last.
 This generally means that the width of the shoe at the ball is twice the width of the heel so that you get a fit that is close to the profile of the human foot.
-At Nettleton our last have been in place for generations to give the consistency in fit, style and durability we have always been known for.
-We have of course kept up with updating the last to match the changes in gentlemen’s feet over our 134 years in business.
+At Nettleton, our last have been in place for generations to give the consistency in fit, style and durability we have always been known for.
+We have, of course, kept up with updating the last to match the changes in gentlemen’s feet over 140 years of being in business.

 The heel on a Nettleton Shoe is comprised of hand crafted stacked layers (four of them) of the same leather as the outsole.
 We take a double stacked piece of rubber for the outsole and cut away half of it for the bottom leather piece.
 The whole affair is glued and held in place by no less than fifteen brass tacks which wear at the same rate as the rubber and leather so that you do not find yourself sliding when you walk.
 Look at the breast of the heel (this is the curved inside edge of the heel) you can see how it all stacks up and comes together.
 This type of construction is known as either an English heel or a McAfee heel.
 All this fuss over hand crafted heels and outsoles are one of the reasons a Nettleton Shoe can be reconditioned many times over for a very long life.